geerlingguy/ansible-for-kubernetes/cluster-aws-eks/README.md

 > Note: If you don't have a zone configured in Route 53, you can leave these settings blank, and access the load balancer URL via DNS directly.
 You can find the load balancer's direct URL in the AWS Management Console, in the ELB's details in EC2 > Load Balancers.

-### Install Wordpress
+### Install WordPress

-After you run the playbook, you can visit your website URL (e.g. `http://wordpress.example.com/`) in a browser, and you should see the Wordpress installer.
-Follow the installation instructions, and you'll end up with a new Wordpress site.
+After you run the playbook, you can visit your website URL (e.g. `http://wordpress.example.com/`) in a browser, and you should see the WordPress installer.
+Follow the installation instructions, and you'll end up with a new WordPress site.

 ### Delete the cluster and associated resources